Saddle-Up Motorcycle Training FAQ

 What happens if I pass?

-If you are in this skilled group you will receive the MSB-8 certificate required by DPS to get your motorcycle endorsement.
-For most, all you’ll have to do is take a written test at DPS, pay a fee and you’ll be on your way (contact your local licensing office for specifics).
+If you are in this skilled group; you will receive the MSB-8 certificate required by DPS to get your motorcycle endorsement.
+For most, all you’ll have to do is take that certificate DPS, pay a fee and you’ll be on your way (contact your local licensing office for specifics).
 Perhaps more importantly, you will share the self-confidence and camaraderie that only a group learning session with similarly motivated motorcyclists can provide.

 I’m a good rider, why do I need a safety class?